bodzilla/MarvelApi/README.md

 `marvel characters {characterId}` | Returns general details about a single Marvel character using Marvel's API given their character ID.
 `marvel powers {characterId}` | Returns details of a single Marvel character's powers scraped from Marvel's Wiki, this also includes general character details using Marvel's API given the character ID.
 `marvel powers {characterId} {languageCode}` | Returns a translated version of the single Marvel character's details using Google's Translate API given the character ID.
 The language code is in ISO-639-1 format.
 A full list can be found at: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

+## Limitations
+- Error logs do not include invalid arguments as these are displayed on the console directly.
+- Getting single character responses do not work for characters classed as teams, such as the X-Men.
+- Some text may not translate to desired language due to limitations on Google's API to interpret certain words if they are connected, such as "Spider-Sense".